 - In the first column record the time at which you eat - In the second column record all the food and liquid that you consume during the day.
 Be reasonably specific.
-For example: small bowl of cereal; two chocolate bars. - In the third column state where you ate - The fourth column is for recording why you ate at that specific time.
+For example: small bowl of cereal; two chocolate bars. - 3 In the third column state where you ate - 4 The fourth column is for recording why you ate at that specific time.
 What kind of hunger made you eat at that time?
 Were you physically hungry, body hunger?
 Was it in response to a craving, mouth hunger?
 Was it out of habit?
 Or was it time to eat something, such as lunch, according to your meal plan? - In the fifth column, indicate if the food was eaten during a binge.
-Do this by placing an asterisk () in this column next to any item of food which you felt at the time was excessive and which you wished you had not eaten - The sixth column is for recording how you felt at the time you ate.
+Do this by placing an asterisk (\) in this column next to any item of food which you felt at the time was excessive and which you wished you had not eaten - The sixth column is for recording how you felt at the time you ate.
 It could include everyday events like having had an argument with your partner.
 Or it could be specifically related to your eating, such as describing how you felt after a binge, or describing the events that led to a binge.
 This process is crucial to your coming to understand what sort of things lead you to binge.

-Food Diary: My Daily Food Choices
+Food Diary | My Daily Food Choices

-(This is an example of the kind of things that a person starting out might record in their diary)
+This is an example of the kind of things that a person starting out might record in their diary.

-Time Description & Quantity Where Type of Hunger Binge?
-Feelings 8:30 l apple, black coffee kitchen вн I'm determini eat healthily A bit anxiou I can keep h 9:00 Low fat yoqhurt Bedroom ßH Annoyed.
-Dia to eat so so But very hung Couldn't beat 11:00 4 slices of bread with honey kitchen ßH Thought hone give me energ feel worse 11:20 2 packets of crisps I chocolate bar Car mн Went out to newspaper.
-H buy somethin Will eat nothi rest of day 12:00 4 slices of bread with lots of cheese kitchen m H I just had to Cheese is so More cheese.
-I pack of crackers kitchen fattening.
-I well go on ei Salami Handful of cereal Rest of crackers kitchen Lasaqne was o It was so un Leftover lasaque, cold, straight from fridge I had the ice to make up f Ice cream from tub lasaqne.
-I m I m disqusted 4 glasses of water myself.
-I'm q to sleep and about everyth I ate.
+Date: Friday 6th June Time Description & Quantity Where Type of Hunger Binge?
+Feelings 8:30 1 apple, black coffee Kitchen BH I'm determined to eat healthy today.
+A bit anxious.
+Hope I can keep it up.
+9:00 Low fat yogurt Bedroom BH Annoyed.
+Didn't want to eat so soon again.
+But very hungry.
+Couldn't beat the urge.
+11:00 4 slices of bread withhoney Kitchen ВН Thought honey would give me energy.
+But feel worse.
+11.20 2 packets of crisps Car МН Went out to buy newspaper. had to buy something to eat.
+1 chocolate bar Will eat nothing for rest of day.
+12:00 4 slices of bread with lots of cheese Kitchen мн $\checkmark$ I just had to eat.
+Cheese is so fattening. i might as well More cheese go on eating.
+1 packet of crackers Lasagne was disgusting.
+It was so unnecessary Salami I had the ice cream to make Handful of cereal up for lasagne.
+I'm nauseous.
+I'm disgusted with myself.
+Rest of crackers I'm going to sleep and forget about everything I ate.
+Leftover lasagne, cold, straight from the fridge about evel ynning I are.
+Ice cream from tub 4 glasses of water